conan-io/docs/reference/commands/misc/profile.rst

 Lists profiles in the '.conan/profiles' folder, or shows profile details.

 The 'list' subcommand will always use the default user 'conan/profiles' folder.
-But the 'show' subcommand is able to resolve absolute and relative paths, as well as to map names to '.conan/profiles' folder, in the same way as the '--profile' install argument.
+But the 'show' subcommand can resolve absolute and relative paths, as well as to map names to '.conan/profiles' folder, in the same way as the '--profile' install argument.

 .. code-block:: text